WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 Both, SDLC and CSV, are focusing on the process of testing/validating/qualifying a regulated computerized system to ensure that it does exactly what it is designed to do in a consistent and reproducible manner that is as safe, secure and reliable.
 The state of validated software systems and their electronic digital records and signatures shall be maintained, tested and controlled through the entire life cycle until the software is end of life and the retention period is fully expired.

 These processes include the following activities:

 1. System classification wrt/ legal compliance applicability and a risk-based classification with impact on product quality, safety and data integrity
-2. Creation of a test/validation/qualification plan based on the risk-based categorisation
+2. Creation of a test/validation/qualification plan based on the risk-based categorization
 3. SLDC requirement definition and implementation
 4. Formal test verification, quality assurance and documentation

 It shall be understood that there are multiple legal compliance requirements that affect validated software.
 Examples are: eIDAS, GDPR, GxP, HIPAA, or PCI.
 These compliance requirements are defining controls and non-functional requirements (NFRs).
 Common attributes of the NFRs shall be in scope of security testing[^wikisectesting].
-These common attributes include
+These common attributes include:

 * authentication,
 * authorization,
 * confidentiality incl. data privacy,